bootdotdev/blog/content/computer-science/is-computer-science-hard.md

 1. Go back to school.
 You have the option of going back to university.
 It takes four years and a ton of money, but the option is there.
 Get spoon-fed information, projects, knowledge, and get a fancy diploma at the end of it.
 2. Lean on pre-existing curricula.
 This is what [boot.dev](https://boot.dev/) offers – a complete and ever-growing course of knowledge to help you cover the theoretical and practical side of computer science.
 There’s also a kickass community and weekly events to help fill out your resume.
 3. DIY.
 This is what I did.
 It’s not for the faint of heart, and you risk missing massive integral areas of study because you just don’t know they’re there.
 4. A mix of the above.
-You can get a certificate here, a bootcamp there, a YouTube series too, maybe a college-certified course off Coursera.
+You can get a certificate here, a bootcamp there, a YouTube series too, and maybe a college-certified course off Coursera.

 ## Computer science is easier to learn if you have these advantages

 Is computer science hard for someone with no experience?
 Well, it’s a lot easier with the right background.
-For example, like Reddit user SouthernRhubarb implies, you need to like math in order to comfortably get through a computer science curriculum.
+For example, like Reddit user SouthernRhubarb implies, you need to like math to comfortably get through a computer science curriculum.

 If you have experience with and enjoyment of these things, then you’ll find computer science a lot less hard: